JennDahm/KerbalSorter/README.md

 * Determine original order for assigned kerbals.
 * Add tooltips.
 * Figure out how to change default crew auto-assignment.
+* Add fly-in and fly-out animations for the sorting buttons on expansion and collapse?

 ## Bugs